Functional vs. Object-Oriented: Comparing How Programming Paradigms Affect the Architectural Characteristics of Systems: Introduction

 \section{Introduction}

-After decades of dominance of Object Oriented Programming (OOP), the Functional Programming (FP) paradigm has gained significant attention in the software industry \citep{Site:Github}.
+After decades of dominance of Object-Oriented Programming (OOP), the Functional Programming (FP) paradigm has gained significant attention in the software industry~\citep{Site:Github}.
 This shift is a response to growing complexities in software systems, the demand for better scalability, and the need for more predictable, robust, and maintainable codebases.

 According to the IEEE Spectrum magazine in 2022 \cite{Site:IEEESpectrum}, one of the clearest indications of this shift is the increasing incorporation of functional features into different mainstream programming languages.
-Evaluating how FP compares to OOP is essential to understand the future of software development.
+Evaluating how FP compares to OOP is essential to understanding the future of software development.

-This research aims to contribute with insights into \emph{how OOP and FP influence the architectural characteristics of software systems}.
-Hopefully, this can help developers and organizations deciding on which paradigms is best suited for their projects.